digitalearthpacific/data-access/README.md

 ### Data Descriptions ###

+>The data service URLs in this document will change in the near future, please refer back here for updated links and information.

 STAC item records for the following COG products are available at [DEP STAC Catalog Browser](https://stac-browser.dep.datacube.world).

 The includes data descriptions for the following DEP products: